Consulting with a Conscience™

 on August 25, 2020

-It shouldn’t come as a surprise; with so many employees now working remotely, in many cases on unsecured networks and personal devices, cybercriminals have been handed an opportunity to easily infiltrate previously impenetrable data resources.
-Add to this the increase in online shopping on those same devices, and new direct deposits to bank accounts arriving from government stimulus programs, and imagine the sheer number of new potential contact points for a cybercriminal to leverage for gain.
+It shouldn’t come as a surprise; with so many employees now working remotely, in many cases on unsecured networks and personal devices, cybercriminals have been handed an opportunity to infiltrate previously impenetrable data resources easily.
+Add to this the increase in online shopping on those same devices and new direct deposits to bank accounts arriving from government stimulus programs, and imagine the sheer number of new potential contact points for a cybercriminal to leverage for gain.

 A recently conducted study found that in the first quarter of 2020 alone, cybersecurity breaches were up by 273%[1] as compared to the same time period in 2019.
 There are three main types of attacks that have increased: